Necktschnagge/markov_chain_analyzer/README.md

 2. To fill the fresh created, still empty markov chain with some sensible content, you may load a markov chain from file.

-**MC_Analyzer CLI** supports reading from a file format coming with this tool, called _General Markov Chain Format (gmc)_ as well as reading from [PRISM's explicit model files](https://www.prismmodelchecker.org/manual/Appendices/ExplicitModelFiles) In this Quickguide we are going to use the former option.
-So suppose you have an input file `script-example.gmc` with the following content
+**MC_Analyzer CLI** supports reading from a file format coming with this tool, called _General Markov Chain Format (gmc)_ as well as reading from [PRISM's explicit model files](https://www.prismmodelchecker.org/manual/Appendices/ExplicitModelFiles).
+In this guide we use the former option.
+So suppose you have an input file `markov_chain.gmc` with the following content
 ```
 $from, $to, $prob,$1
 1,2,0.5,4